Ryan-Verpoort/Big_Data_Lab_2/README.md

 	2.)
 The second loop goes through the bottom right of the array.
 	3.)
 The third loop goes through the remaining two quadrants.

-This process is illstrated below where the numbers represent the three searching loops implemented:
+This process is illustrated below where the numbers represent the three searching loops implemented:

 	-------------------------
 	| 1 | 1 | 1 | 3 | 3 | 3 |